Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 The goal is to make “getting outside perspective” as easy as running a spell-check—something you do routinely, not something that requires a project plan.

 Confused by industry terminology?
-See our glossary of synthetic personas and creative testing terms for how Navay’s terminology maps to industry standards.
+See our glossary of creative testing and audience intelligence terms for how Navay’s terminology maps to industry standards.

 Want to see Chorus in action?
 Book a demo or see example reports.